$\texttt{GPUmonty}$: A GPU-accelerated relativistic Monte Carlo radiative transfer code: Tests

 To validate the scattering algorithm, we consider the same uniform cloud of gas as described in Section~\ref{sec:optically_thin_sphere} but this time with an electron density $n_{\rm e} = 10^{18}\ \rm{cm^{-3}}$ and a dimensionless temperature of $\Theta_{\rm e} = 3$.
 Only in the scattering test, to enhance the scattering, the bias parameter is adopted as

 where $n_{\rm sc}$ indicates the scattering generation of the photon.
-In other words, photons with $n_{\rm sc} = 0$ are primary photons and the first scattered photons have $ n_\mathrm{sc} = 1$ etc. For this test, we allow for scatterings up to $n_{\rm sc} = 4$.
+In other words, photons with $n_{\rm sc} = 0$ are primary photons and the first scattered photons have $ n_\mathrm{sc} = 1$ etc. This choice of bias parameter ensures that we have sufficient photons to reduce statistical noise in the high-scattering regions.
+In an optically thin medium, as photons undergo successive scatterings, their number naturally decreases, so the bias parameter increases with scattering generation to enforce more scatterings and maintain adequate sampling of these higher layers.
+We adopt a heuristic square $(n_{\rm sc} + 1)^2$ scaling rather than a higher power to prevent the number of generated superphotons from becoming excessive, which could exceed available memory.
+For this test, we allow for scatterings up to $n_{\rm sc} = 4$.

 Figure~\ref{fig:scattering_comparison} shows the results from both \code{igrmonty} and \code{GPUmonty} for \( N_\mathrm{s} = 10^8 \) where each bump corresponds to a different scattering.
 There is an excellent agreement between the two methods.
 The tails of each bump exhibit increased noise which becomes more pronounced with higher \( n_\mathrm{sc} \).
 This elevated noise originates from the tail of the preceding bump, whose photons generally carry smaller weights, making it difficult to fully suppress noise in these regions.
 This effect gets intensified with successive scatterings.
 As expected, as the number of superphotons increases the error decreases in the whole frequency domain except for the frequencies that match the end tail of each scattering round.
 The bottom panel of the figure shows the residuals where $N_\mathrm{S}$ is varied in \code{GPUmonty} and fix $N_\mathrm{S} = 10^8$ in \code{igrmonty}.